DougieTheDev/wu-tang-generator-bootcamp/README.md

 I completed the challenge: 5<br>
 I feel good about my code: 4<br>
 I spent a good amount of time trying to put logic on server side until i read directions again and realized it wasn't in the directions to do so.
-This one was more tricky than the last two but once I figured out the names i wanted to use and how to convert the strings inputted to numbers so I can create a determined outcome when the same characters are submitted
+This one was more tricky than the last two but once I figured out the names i wanted to use and how to convert the strings inputted initial to a number so I can create a determined outcome when the same characters are submitted